-As the New Year begins, I am reminded of all the memories I have made this year.
-I consider myself a self-reflective person, so looking back at my year is something I love to do.
-I am reminded of all the happy, sad and frustrated moments and how I made it through all of them — I find comfort in that.
+As the first month of 2020 comes to a close and 2019 goes further into the past, I still am reminded of all the memories I made in 2019.
+I consider myself a self-reflective person, so looking back at my past year is something I love to do.
+I am reminded of all the happy, sad and frustrating moments and how I made it through all of them — I find comfort in that.

 As always, a new year brings with it new New Year’s resolutions.
 Twitter and Facebook seem to automatically populate themselves with posts about leaving toxicity and bad memories behind in 2019.
 People like to comment on how 2020 will be the year where they will lose weight or be more positive.

-Although these posts are meant to be hopeful and optimistic for the new year approaching, I find them to be annoying and cynical about the previous year.
+Although these posts are meant to be hopeful and optimistic for the new year, I find them to be annoying and cynical about the previous year.
 This is not to say that the previous year could have had bad moments — it definitely could have.

 However, I think to label a whole year as bad or good is too simple, especially when we often only have the power to control our attitudes and not the situations we face.
 I see each year as a year of growth and progress, which is how I am seeing my New Year’s resolutions this year.